sarthak-chakraborty/PedalPals_Android/README.md

-# PedalPals_Android
+# PedalPals

-Android based Bicycle Rental Portal developed as a mini-project for DBMS (CS43002) course, IITKGP
+An android based Bicycle Rental Portal developed using Java and SQLite database management system in Android Studio.